 b) Monitor a statistically significant sample of calls to ensure the information being provided by CSRs is accurate and provide additional CSR training as needed.

-b) Perform continuous workflow analysis to improve performance of Contractor functions and submit quarterly reports of the quality assurance activities, findings, and corrective actions, if any, to the Agency electronically.
+c) Perform continuous workflow analysis to improve performance of Contractor functions and submit quarterly reports of the quality assurance activities, findings, and corrective actions, if any, to the Agency electronically.

-c) Provide the Agency with a description of any changes to the workflow for approval prior to implementation.
+d) Provide the Agency with a description of any changes to the workflow for approval prior to implementation.

 G. Performance Reporting and Corrective Actions.